All About Plantar Fasciitis

 Plantar fasciitis affects more than three million people each year.
 This ailment typically occurs when the foot’s shock absorbing ligament, also known as the plantar fascia, suffers inflammation or small tears from too much tension or stress.
 The ligament associated with plantar fasciitis runs across the entire bottom of the foot.
 However, the pain associated with this condition is usually only located within the center of the heel.
 Some people do tend to experience pain up into their arch, though.
 Plantar fasciitis can be caused by a variety of occurrences such as jobs that keep people on their feet, stressful exercises, obesity, or wearing shoes with little support.
 Treatments for plantar fasciitis may include icing your feet, receiving cortisone injections, wearing a specialized boot, and even doing stretches.
 If you are experiencing any foot pain, an appointment with your podiatrist is highly advised.

 Plantar fasciitis can be very painful and inconvenient.
-If you are experiencing heel pain or symptoms of plantar fasciitis, contact one of our podiatrists from Foot & Ankle Specialists of Nevada.
-Our Doctors can provide the care you need to keep you pain-free and on your feet.
+If you are experiencing heel pain or symptoms of plantar fasciitis, contact Anthony Ricciardi Jr., DPM from Foot & Ankle Specialists of Nevada.
+Our Doctor can provide the care you need to keep you pain-free and on your feet.

 What Is Plantar Fasciitis?